SAME: Stabilized Mixture-of-Experts for Multimodal Continual Instruction Tuning: Derivation of Feature Sensitivity via AGOP

-This derivation establishes that for linear LoRA experts, the AGOP trace is proportional to the expected squared norm of the input.
-Consequently, feature sensitivity can be efficiently estimated through a running average of $\|\mathbf{x}\|_2^2$, avoiding explicit computation of high-dimensional gradient outer products.
+This derivation shows that for linear LoRA experts, the trace of AGOP is proportional to the expectation of the squared norm of the input.
+Therefore, we can estimate feature sensitivity through a running average of $\|\mathbf{x}\|^2$ rather than explicitly computing high-dimensional gradients.